-Fourth year: Students do clinical rotations of their choosing
+Fourth-year: Students do clinical rotations of their choosing

 The MCAT is the Medical College Admissions Test.
 Almost all medical schools require it.
-It is a four part exam: Verbal Reasoning, Physical Science (Physics and Inorganic Chemistry), Biological Science (Biology and Organic Chemistry), and Essay Writing.
+It is a four-part exam: Verbal Reasoning, Physical Science (Physics and Inorganic Chemistry), Biological Science (Biology and Organic Chemistry), and Essay Writing.
 It is 5 hours and 45 minutes in length and is given twice a year in April and August.
-Before you sit for the MCAT you should have taken at least two semesters each of biology, inorganic chemistry, organic chemistry and physics.
+Before you sit for the MCAT you should have taken at least two semesters each of biology, inorganic chemistry, organic chemistry, and physics.
 Some advanced courses in these areas may be beneficial before taking the MCAT.
-Students are encouraged to take a look at the subject matter outline in the MCAT Student Manual, Outline of Biological Sciences and Outline of Physical Sciences.
+Students are encouraged to take a look at the subject matter outlined in the MCAT Student Manual, Outline of Biological Sciences and Outline of Physical Sciences.
 You should be looking at this manual your sophomore year to help you in selecting your courses.

 How can I get information and the registration form for the MCAT?